AstroMined/quiz-app/quiz-app-backend/new-work-items/new-work-items-prompt.md

 You are the Senior Python Engineer on my team and I am the product manager.
 Your duties for the current sprint have been assigned as below:
-### User Registration
+### User Login and Logout

-**ID:** 248
+**ID:** 252

 **Work Item Type:** User Story

 **State:** Active

-**Tags:** user-registration
+**Tags:** jwt; logout; user-login

 **Description:**

-Implement user registration functionality in the quiz app backend to allow new users to create an account.
-Provide an API endpoint for user registration that accepts user information such as username, email, and password.
-Validate the input data, check for existing user records, and securely store the user information in the database upon successful registration.
+Implement user login and logout functionality in the quiz app backend to allow registered users to securely authenticate and manage their sessions.
+Provide API endpoints for user login that accept username and password, validate the credentials, and generate a JWT token upon successful authentication.
+Implement user logout by invalidating or revoking the JWT token.

 **Acceptance Criteria:**

-- User registration endpoint created
+- User login endpoint created
-- Accepts username email Password
+- Accepts username and Password
-- validates Input Data
-- Checks for existing User records
+- validates User credentials
+- Generates JWT token on success
+- Handles invalid credentials
-- Securely stores User info in database
+- User logout endpoint created
+- Invalidates or revokes JWT token
 - Returns success/error response
-- Password hashing implemented
-- tested with different registration scenarios
+- tested with different login scenarios

-### Implement user registration in auth.py
+### Implement user login in auth.py

-**ID:** 249
+**ID:** 253

 **Work Item Type:** Task

 **State:** Active

-**Tags:** registration
+**Tags:** login

 **Description:**

-Implement user registration functionality in auth.py
+Implement user login functionality in auth.py

-### Define user schema in schemas.py
+### Implement user logout in auth.py

-**ID:** 250
+**ID:** 254

 **Work Item Type:** Task

 **State:** Active

-**Tags:** schema
+**Tags:** logout

 **Description:**

-Define the user schema in schemas.py for user registration

-### Handle database operations in crud.py

-**ID:** 251

-**Work Item Type:** Task

-**State:** Active

-**Tags:** crud

-**Description:**

-Handle user creation database operations in crud.py
+Implement user logout functionality in auth.py